 To prevent such automatic tagging, relying only on manual tags, use -no-auto-tags.
 The effect may be reversed at any point with -auto-tags.
-Unless told otherwise, Cpdf auto-tags text as paragraphs P, and images as Figure.
+Unless told otherwise, Cpdf auto-tags text added using -text, -stext and -paras with tag P, and images with tag Figure.